 Zero-touch as a solution has been somewhat available since the original Pixel came onto the scene, with documentation referencing it against Android 7.1 which launched back at the end of 2016.
 With only the original Pixel supporting it however, it failed to make any significant impact on the industry (and I can personally attest to how difficult getting any official information on it has been before this launch).

 With zero-touch, enterprises purchase their Android 8.0+ devices from an authorised reseller.
 After which, the reseller creates a zero-touch console account for the enterprise and imports the devices.
 From there, the enterprise can then log into the console and associate these devices to one of any of the EMMs that currently support a work-managed deployment scenario (Device Owner mode) via a configuration.
 These configurations also support DPC extras, which allow enterprises to pre-configure items like server URL and username.

 The DPC (EMM Agent) will be pulled down automatically along with any defined configurations when the device first boots or is factory reset, as demonstrated in the GIF.

-On the EMM side, there’s not a considerable amount of work to be done — for EMMs that do already support Work-Managed deployments it’s basically ready to go.
+On the EMM side, there’s not a considerable amount of work to be done – for EMMs that do already support work-managed deployments it’s basically ready to go.
 For EMMs that don’t yet support it, more information on allowing support can be found here.

-Resellers are being actively engaged, with already at least one in the UK and several others across the World coming soon.
+Resellers are being actively engaged, with already at least one in the UK and several others across the World already available.
 The resellers – aside from selling the devices – will also be responsible for setting customers up with a zero-touch portal account where, as mentioned above, the DPC and configurations are set.
 Once access is provided however, organisations can manage which resellers are associated with the portal themselves should it ever need to be changed.

 The below demonstrates zero-touch configured on a new, out-of-the-box Sony Xperia XZ1 enrolling into MobileIron Core: